polodev/ms/content/tutorials/2018-11-18-sibling-communication-in-vue-js-using-event-bus/index.md

 -------------------------------------
 ~~~

-In main.vue component sidebar or any other component will be mount based on sidebar state.
-This things we can acheive through
+In main.vue component, sidebar component and a component from (home.vue, about.vue, contact.vue) will be mount based on sidebar state.
+This functionality we
-Event bus
+can achieve through Event bus

-entry js file for calling vue component and instantiate vue
+following entry js file for calling vue component, instantiate vue for main app and event bus.

 <p class="file-desc">
   <span>entry.js</span>